Peoples Health Group Medicare (HMO-POS)

 A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services or drugs.
 A coverage decision related to drugs is called a coverage determination.
 To ask us for a coverage determination for a formulary exception or a tiering exception, contact the Member Services department toll-free at

 , seven days a week, from 8 a.m. to 8 p.m.
 TTY users may call 711.
-If you contact us on a weekend or holiday, you may need to leave a message, but we will return your call within one business day.
+If you contact Member Services on a weekend or holiday, you may need to leave a message, but your call will be returned within one business day.

 You can also submit your coverage determination request online using the Request for Medicare Prescription Drug Coverage Determination Form.

-You may also submit a coverage determination request to us in writing by printing the Request for Medicare Prescription Drug Coverage Determination Form.
+You may also submit a coverage determination request to us in writing using the Request for Medicare Prescription Drug Coverage Determination Form.

 For more information about your Peoples Health prescription drug coverage, please refer to Chapters 5 and 6 of your plans Evidence of Coverage and to your other plan materials.
 You can access your plans's Evidence of Coverage and other plan documents using the links below.

 » Peoples Health Choices 65 (HMO)